-1 4.3- A principal should not accept a reason for travel during school term if it is not in the best interests of the student.
-Educational, social and participation reasons, should be specified on the application.
+A principal should not accept a reason for travel during school term if it is not in the best interests of the student.
+Educational, social and participation reasons should be considered and specified on the application (PDF 815 KB).

 When student leave clashes with an assessment task